 The Challenge of Academic Quality Governance Programme

-We also support in-depth appraisals of the more technical aspects of academic quality in partnership with QAA.
+We support in-depth appraisals of academic quality in partnership with QAA.
 Our joint team of experts works with individual or groups of providers to examine challenges of academic quality governance.